fd-facu/termodinamica/README.md

 ## Roadmap:

-.Implement some validations.
+  .Implement some validations
-.Put the Plot window inside the app window.
+  .Put the Plot window inside the app window

 ## Know Issues

+## Bibliography:

+  Physics for students of scientists and engineers(Paul Tipler, Gene Mosca) Physics for students of scientists and engineers(Raymond A. Serway)